PiwikPRO/PPMS-PublicDocs/analytics/js_tracking_api.rst

 .. warning::

-    Before tracking cart update be sure you added all products in cart by using ``addEcommerceItem`` first.
-    (Even ones that were in cart earlier) Then use this function last.
+    Before updating the tracking cart, be sure to add all products in the cart by using ``addEcommerceItem`` first (including the ones that were previously in the cart).
+Then, use this function.

 Example of usage::